vimpicode/Machine-Learning-with-Python/README.md

+## Missing Values

+Explored the data and found that the "Age" and "Cabin" columns have missing values.
+More so for the "Cabin" than the "Age"

 ## Data Cleaning

-Performed data cleaning for the "Age" variable using Imputation.
+1. Performed data cleaning for the "Age" variable using Imputation.

-Dropped the "Cabin" column since it had too many missing values.
+2. Dropped the "Cabin" column since it had too many missing values.

-Dropped the "ticket" and "name" columns since they are not particularly relevant to our analysis.
+3. Dropped the "ticket" and "name" columns since they are not particularly relevant to our analysis.

 ## Summary Statistics of the new data set